 As a musician and stay-at-home dad, my husband was impressed by the balance of structure and free play.
 There were activities to participate in, but when the two-year-old just wanted to run circles to the music, the instructor said, "Well, he's getting his energy out here."
 He also felt the instructor was great with the kids.
 She was able to keep them engaged for the full 45-minutes.
 The two-year-old was just starting to get twitchy as it ended.
 At the end of the class, they sang a lights out song to calm the kids before singing the goodbye song.

-What Is Included in a Semester of Music Together
+What Is Included in a Semester

 - 10 weekly 45-minute classes teaching a new song collection every fall, winter and spring.